Bagworm

 For more information on bugs see the Texas Bug Book.

-If you have any questions regarding this newsletter or any other topic, join me for my radio show heard in Dallas/Fort Worth on Saturday at 11am and across the country on Sunday from 8 - 11am (CST).
+If you have any questions regarding this newsletter or any other topic, join me for my radio show heard in Dallas/Fort Worth across the country on Sunday from 8 - 11am (CT).
 Radio.

 To learn more on living a Natural Organic lifestyle, go to DirtDoctor.com.